 Frequently Asked Questions

-What Type of Light Is Best Suited for Outdoor Parking?
+What Type of Light Is Considered the Best Parking Lot Light?

-Most customers usually install parking or shoebox LED fixtures.
+Most customers usually install parking or Shoebox lights.
 These lights are mounted on poles, which are already there for existing installations.

 Why Use LED Parking Lot Lights?